goss-org/goss/extras/dgoss/README.md

 #### GOSS_VARS

-The name of the variables file relative to `GOSS_FILES_PATH` to copy into the docker container and use for valiation (i.e. `dgoss run`) and copy out of the docker container when writing tests (i.e. `dgoss edit`).
+The name of the variables file relative to `GOSS_FILES_PATH` to copy into the container and use for valiation (i.e. `dgoss run`) and copy out of the container when writing tests (i.e. `dgoss edit`).
 If set, the `--vars` flag is passed to `goss validate` commands inside the container.
 If unset (or empty), the `--vars` flag is omitted, which is the normal behavior.
 (Default: `''`).

 #### GOSS_FILES_STRATEGY

-Strategy used for copying goss files into the docker container.
+Strategy used for copying goss files into the container.
 If set to `'mount'` a volume with goss files is mounted and log output is streamed into the container as `/goss/docker_output.log` file.
-Other strategy is `'cp'` which uses `'docker cp'` command to copy goss files into docker container.
-With the `'cp'` strategy you lose the ability to write tests or waits against the docker output.
-The `'cp'` strategy is required especially when docker daemon is not on the local machine.
+Other strategy is `'cp'` which uses `'docker cp'` command to copy goss files into container.
+With the `'cp'` strategy you lose the ability to write tests or waits against the container output.
+The `'cp'` strategy is required especially when container daemon is not on the local machine.
 (Default `'mount'`)